jansmolders86/mediacenterjs/README.md

 =========================

 MediacenterJS is/will be a mediacenter like for instance XBMC but based 100% on frontend techniques and languages (HTML5/CSS/Javascript).
-The backend is based on Node.JS with jade templates producing easy to use code allowing developers to add an 'app' to MCJS even with limited knowledge of said frontend techniques.
+The backend is based on Node.JS with ExpressJS and jade templates producing easy to use code allowing developers to add an 'app' to MCJS even with limited knowledge of said frontend techniques.
+The server application runs on Windows, MAC and Linux systems.

 What do I need to have installed?
 ==========================

-* FFmpeg installed
+* FFmpeg installed (included for Windows)
 * NodeJS installed
 * A modern browser like Chrome(ium)
 * An internet connection